Book Book Your Stay

-Cedar Breaks amphitheater rim at dusk with darkening sky
+Cedar Breaks amphitheater rim at sunset with the sky turning dark

 Stargazing at Cedar Breaks